-Dr. Najwan Al-Roubaiy has more than fifteen years of clinical experience in addition to his research work which has led to several publications in prominent Swedish and British scientific journals in the fields of clinical psychology, counseling psychology, and psychotherapy.
+Dr. Najwan Al-Roubaiy has more than sixteen years of clinical experience in addition to his research work which has led to several publications in prominent Swedish and British scientific journals in the fields of clinical psychology, counseling psychology, and psychotherapy.
 He began his clinical career in the UK working at St Luke’s Addiction Treatment and Rehabilitation Centre in 2004 before moving back to Sweden in 2006.
-In Sweden, he worked for nine years in several clinical and educational settings at Malmo City Social Services; the Psychiatry Department at Skåne University Hospital; and most recently the Swedish Red Cross Treatment Centre where he worked for two years prior to joining ACPN in 2016.
+In Sweden, he worked for nine years in several clinical and educational settings such as the Psychiatry Department at Skåne University Hospital; Malmo City Council; and most recently the Swedish Red Cross Treatment Centre where he worked for two years prior to joining ACPN in 2016.

 Dr. Najwan Al-Roubaiy works primarily with adults struggling with various mental health issues including anxiety disorders (phobias, social anxiety, panic disorder, GAD, OCD, and PTSD); major depressive disorders; bipolar disorder; substance abuse; eating disorders; and adjustment disorders.
 Psychological treatment is conducted using mainly: Cognitive Behaviour Therapy (CBT); Person-Centred Therapy (PCT); Compassion-Focused Therapy (CFT); and Rational Emotive Behaviour Therapy (REBT).
 Integrative and pluralistic psychotherapy approaches are sometimes also used when there is a need for incorporating different models in one course of treatment.